Risperwangui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new local variable Create a script that creates a new global variable Write a script that prints the rsult of the addition of 28 with the value stored in the environment
+Create a script that creates a new local variable Create a script that creates a new global variable Write a script that prints the rsult of the addition of 28 with the value stored in the environment Write a script that prints the result of power divided by divide.